pudo-attic/voteit-server/README.md

 Next, you'll need to configure ``voteit-server``.
 Create a copy of the file ``voteit/default_settings.py``, as ``settings.py`` in the repository base.
 Open the file and set up the various account configurations.
 A particularly important setting is ``MONGODB_URI``, as it defines the database connection.

-Once the new configuration is set up, you need to set an environemtn variable to point ``voteit-server`` at the configuration file:
+Once the new configuration is set up, you need to set an environment variable to point ``voteit-server`` at the configuration file:

     export VOTEIT_SETTINGS=`pwd`/settings.py